-- Option 1 (Cost-effective but takes more time because it primarily uses public transport.)
-Take a multi-cab at the airport and drop off at Marina Mall.
+- Option 1 (Cost-effective but takes more time because it primarily uses public transport) Take a multi-cab at Mactan airport and drop off at Marina Mall.
 Fare is about P10 and travel time is 10 minutes.
 At the mall, ride a v-hire (van) to SM City Cebu for P25.
 V-hire operates from 8AM to 9PM.
 Travel time to SM is 20 minutes.
-Once there, go to the terminal and take a 12G or 12I or 10M or 10H jeepney and inform the driver to drop you off at the South Bus Terminal.
+Once there, go to the terminal and take a 12G, 12I, 10M or 10H jeepney and inform the driver to drop off at the South Bus Terminal.
 Fare is P10.
-The South Bus Terminal is a few steps farther from Elizabeth Mall.
+The terminal bound for South Cebu is a few steps farther from Elizabeth Mall.

-- Option 2 (Most cost-effective and time-saving if you travel in group) From the airport, take a regular taxi (not the yellow ones) to SM City Cebu.
+- Option 2 (Most cost-effective and time-saving if you travel in group) From Mactan airport, take a regular taxi (not the yellow ones) to SM City Cebu.
 The taxi stand is located outside the arrival area.
 Exit the airport and turn right for a few steps.
 You will line up to wait for your turn.
-Travel time is 20 minutes and fare is about P200.
-Once at SM, go to the terminal and take a 12I or 12L or 10M or 10H jeepney bound to the South Bus terminal.
-Travel time is 30 minutes, depending on the traffic.
+Travel time is 20 minutes and fare is around P200.
+Once at SM, go to the terminal and take a 12I, 12L, 10M or 10H jeepney bound for South Bus terminal.
+Travel time is 30 minutes, depending on the traffic situation.
 Fare is P10.
 (Note: If you want to go via taxi all the way from the airport to the terminal, fare is roughly P250.)

 - Option 3 (The most convenient) Uber or Grab taxis are available in Cebu.
-You can either use the app or go to the booth (for Grab only) outside the arrival area to book for South Bus terminal.
-Fare is about P250.
-Travel time is 30 minutes.
+You can either use the app or go to the booth (for Grab only) outside the airport arrival area to book for South Bus terminal.
+Fare is about P250, travel time is 30 minutes.

-Once at the South Bus terminal, take a bus bound to your location in the south.
-In a nutshell, there are two routes the buses take: via Barili if you are bound to the towns of Barili, Moalboal, Badian, Malabuyoc, Ginatilan and Samboan; and via Liloan if you are bound to Oslob.
+Once at South Bus terminal, take a bus bound to your location in the south.
+In a nutshell, there are two bus routes for South Cebu: via Barili, if you are bound for towns of Barili, Moalboal, Badian, Malabuyoc, Ginatilan and Samboan; and via Liloan, if you are bound for Oslob.
 To know the right bus and schedule for your location, click here.

 Top 1: Canyoneering in Kawasan

-- Note: The biggest jump is at the last part which goes as high as 50 feet.
-Muster up some courage and get your brave souls ready.
-There is no turning back the moment you first jump in.
-Kidding! 🙂
+Note: The biggest jump is at the last part which goes as high as 40 feet so muster up some courage and get that brave you ready.
+Your first jump is an initiation.
+Afterwards, there is definitely no turning back..
+Kidding!

 - Location: Brgy.
 Matutinao, Badian, Cebu